0xAsten/foobar-lings/README.md

-# foobar_lings
+# foobar-lings

 ## Project Description

-Welcome to `foobar_lings`!
+Welcome to `foobar-lings`!

-To use `foobar_lings`, you need to have Rust installed.
+To use `foobar-lings`, you need to have Rust installed.
 You can get Rust by visiting https://rustup.rs.
 This will also install Cargo, Rust's package and project manager.

 This repository is a customizable boilerplate for [`rustlings`](https://github.com/rust-lang/rustlings), a Rust project containing small exercises designed to help you learn Rust by reading and writing code.
-With `foobar_lings`, you can easily create your own Rust exercises by adding them to the exercise folder, and others can use your exercises to practice their Rust skills.
+With `foobar-lings`, you can easily create your own Rust exercises by adding them to the exercise folder, and others can use your exercises to practice their Rust skills.

-Here are some examples of what you can do with `foobar_lings`:
+Here are some examples of what you can do with `foobar-lings`:

 - Create exercises that focus on specific Rust concepts, such as ownership, lifetimes, or traits.